-Other books by this author include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, In Pursuit of the Proper Sinner, A Traitor to Memory, A Place of Hiding, Playing for the Ashes
+Other books by this author which I have reviewed include A Great Deliverance, Payment in Blood, Well-Schooled in Murder, A Suitable Vengeance, For the Sake of Elena, Missing Joseph, In Pursuit of the Proper Sinner, A Traitor to Memory, A Place of Hiding, Playing for the Ashes

 Ninth in the Inspector Lynley mystery series set in contemporary London.

 It’s a complex story with many others’ stories interweaving within Barbara’s.
 Prejudice and racism rear their ugly, ugly heads and murdering greed steps in to boost an overweening ego.

 I hate that it leaves us hanging wondering what happens with Sahlah and Theodore.
 I do love the peek we get inside Muslim culture…it’s not a look at the religion per se, but how the religion shapes their lives and outlooks.

 Tommy and Helen have gotten married and are off on their honeymoon while Barbara has been ordered to take time off to heal after her injuries in In the Presence of the Enemy, 7.
 Lord, taking time off.
 All that time with nothing to do but think so it’s no surprise that Barbara jumps at the opportunity to follow Azhar and Hadiyyah when they must leave London to help with a family emergency.

 I think Emily does Barbara a world of good in that Barbara finds that she is a good copper — even if she doesn’t yet realize it herself and that Emily is “not all that”.
 I’m curious as to where Barbara’s friendship with Azhar and Hadiyyah will go after this.